oneforawe/react-ts-dock/doc/Creation.md

     editable in both host and container, being roughly immediately seen to change in each place and with changes to the React code immediately visible in the browser on the host.
+  * Get a more-commented TypeScript config file (and edit to combine with the create-react-app original).
+    `$ mv tsconfig.json tsconfig-copy.json && npx tsc --init`